South Korea Leads Stocks Lower

 As expected, U.S. President Donald Trump signed a bill on Wednesday that imposed fresh sanctions on Russia, North Korea and Iran even as he expressed concern that the "seriously flawed" legislation "will drive China, Russia, and North Korea much closer together."

+"North Korea continues to be a major question" for investors buying additional stock, said Castor Pang, research chief at Hong-Kong based financial firm Core Pacific-Yamaichi.

-South Korean stocks led the way lower.
+South Korean stocks led the way lower Thursday.
 They have shown repeated ability this year to shrug off North Korean provocations, including its string of missile launches.
 Coming into Thursday, the Kospi was one of the region's best-performing indexes, rising 20% and topping highs set in 2011.

-But it slid 1.8% in morning trading amid a 3.3% drop in index giant Samsung Electronics, more than erasing the week's gains.
-The drop came as the Samsung conglomerate's de facto head testified for the first time at his corruption trial.
+The index fell more than 2% in morning trading, but by midday the decline had narrowed to 1.6%.
+A big pressure point was index giant Samsung Electronics, which fell 2.5%--erasing its gains for the week--as the Samsung conglomerate's de facto head testified for the first time at his corruption trial.

-For the market at large in Korea, the prospect of higher corporate and personal income taxes is also weighing on sentiment, said Andrew Bresler, deputy head of sales trading for Asia-Pacific at Saxo Capital.
-The Kospi logged its worst day of the year on Friday in falling 1.7%.
+For the market at large in Korea, the prospect of higher corporate and personal income taxes under the country's new leadership is also weighing on sentiment, said Andrew Bresler, deputy head of sales trading for Asia-Pacific at Saxo Capital.

-The fresh drop Thursday fueled morning declines in the country's well-performing currency; the dollar was recently up 0.5% versus the won.

 Continue Reading Below